 Channing Lilly died in February of 1912.
 Frances Lilly continued to live at 443 Marlborough during the 1922-1923 winter season, but moved thereafter to an apartment at 290 Commonwealth.

-By the 1923-1924 winter season, 443 Marlborough was the home of Dr. Charles Leonard Overlander and his wife, Ruth Lillian (Fitchett) Overlander.
+On August 3, 1923, 443 Marlborough was acquired from Marian Eckstrom by Dr. Charles Leonard Overlander.
+He and his wife, Ruth Lillian (Fitchett) Overlander, made it their home.
 They previously had lived in an apartment at 520 Beacon, where he also had maintained his medical office.
-He is shown as the owner of 443 Marlborough on the 1928 Bromley map, and he and his wife are shown as the owners on the 1938 map.

 Charles Overlander was a physician and pathologist.
 He served as director of the Pathological Laboratory of Brooks Hospital and also was an instructor at Harvard Medical School and a lecturer at Tufts Medical School.
 He maintained his office at 443 Marlborough.

 On April 21, 1933, he transferred 443 Marlborough into his and his wife’s names.